-5. LDC Section 4.2.31.E.(1)(e) requires all appropriate utility infrastructure shall be made available to and provided for the PUD.
+- The amount of parking spaces provided will need to be calculated by the applicant and will need to satisfy conditions imposed by the LDC prior to fully building out the amenities as proposed by the PUD. - 5.
+LDC Section 4.2.31.E.(1)(e) requires all appropriate utility infrastructure shall be made available to and provided for the PUD.

-Analysis: Staff finds that the subject property is within connection distance of centralized water and sewer.
-Marion County Utilities (MCU) have available infrastructure in place (see Attachment B).
+Analysis: Staff finds that the subject property is within connection distance of centralized water and sewer to Marion County utilities.
+Staff recommends the following condition be imposed:

 - The PUD shall connect to Marion County centralized water and sewer. - 6.
-LDC Section 4.2.31.E.(1)(f) requires all appropriate and necessary stormwater infrastructure shall be provided for the PUD development to ensure compliance this Code. - a.
-LDC Section 6.13.2 addresses the minimum requirements for stormwater management.
+LDC Section 4.2.31.E.(1)(f) requires all appropriate and necessary stormwater infrastructure shall be provided for the PUD development to ensure compliance this Code.